 As a small business owner focused on success, you may reach a point where you’re looking at acquiring new equipment or assets to help grow your company.
 But how do you know if investing in the equipment or asset is worth it and that you’ll get a positive return on your investment?

-A net present value calculation can help you make your decision.
+A net present value calculation, also known as an npv calculation can help you make your decision.
+What does npv tell you?
 The net present value looks at the future cash flow that an asset—in this case, the equipment you want to purchase—is going to generate and discounts it to show the present value.
 After these discounted cash flows are added up, you then subtract the amount of the initial investment, or the cost of the asset.

 If the net present value is positive (greater than 0), this means the investment is favorable and may give you a return on your investment.
 If it’s negative, you may end up losing money over the course of the project.